 Traditional Supine Bench Press with Olympic bar

-In this type of workout pectorial major, triceps and deltoids muscles are worked.
+In this type of chest press workout pectorial major, triceps and deltoids muscles are worked.

 Lie down on a bench with your back flat facing directly under the bar.
 Hold it away shoulder-width apart.
 Curve your back a little to make the lower part off the bench while pulling the shoulder blades together.
 Breathe in as you raise the bar from the rack.
 With your hands straight, (but avoid locking the elbow) lower it to your sternum.
 Wait until it touches your body, then put your feet in the ground before pushing the bar up.
 If you are a beginner, it is recommended that you use a spotter on this workout or some heavy weight.
 Your feet should remain on the floor and don’t collapse the arch on your back.